youssefhrouk/ascii-art-web-stylize/README.md

 └── templates/
     ├── index.html
     └── ascii-art.html
+└── stylize/
+    └── index.css
     </pre>
 </body>

 ## Usage
 1. Run the application:
 2. Open a web browser and visit `http://localhost:8080`
-3. Enter text in the input field, select a banner style, and click "Generate ASCII Art" to create ASCII art
+3. Enter text in the input field, select a banner style, and click "Generate" to create ASCII art

 ## API Endpoints
 - GET `/`: Displays the main page with the input form